-Newer, more engaging technologies such as augmented and virtual reality have matured in the gaming space and will rapidly enter the workplace.
+Newer, more engaging technologies such as the metaverse, and augmented and virtual reality that have matured in the gaming space, will rapidly enter the workplace.
 We’re also seeing an expansion of the wearable device technology that helped customers safely connect a field engineer to a remote expert for guidance.

 Consider the typical conference networking experience: You interact with colleagues and friends, turning from one to another to chat.
 In conference rooms, you exchange ideas and collaborate with the group in an organized, facilitated way.

 Experiences like these can be readily replicated in a virtual 3D environment, giving attendees the kind of personalized experience they might expect in a face-to-face setting.
 Let’s be clear — we’re not suggesting that conferences and meetings will go away.
 They won’t.
 But what if, freed from geographic constraints, we had the ability to virtually attend more events and interact with people in a satisfying way?
 In the short term, technologies like these will help us get by.
 In the longer term, they can help us grow and prosper.

 DXC extends virtual collaboration tool to 60,000+ employees